carpentries-incubator/targets-workshop/README.md

-# The Carpentries Workbench Template R Markdown Lesson
+# Using the "targets" package for Reproducible Data Analysis in R

-This lesson is a template lesson that uses [The Carpentries Workbench][workbench].
+This is a pre-alpha lesson about the [targets](https://github.com/ropensci/targets) R package built using [The Carpentries Workbench][workbench].

-To get started using this template, make sure you're logged into Github and visit https://github.com/carpentries/workbench-template-rmd/generate and follow the instructions.

-If you have any questions, contact [@zkamvar](https://github.com/zkamvar)
+The lesson website is here: https://joelnitta.github.io/targets-workshop/

 [workbench]: https://carpentries.github.io/sandpaper-docs/

+Materials licensed under [CC-BY 4.0](LICENSE.md) by the authors